dnbenso/biobench/README.md

 You can use it as is by calling the sbatch scripts on a SLURM HPC system or on the command line.

+You will need to make sure you change the ADAPTERS_PATH variable for trimmomatic prior to running the qc function.

+If running the sbatch scripts, ensure you resource them appropriately for your system and create the logs directory first in your working directory.

-For example to run through the whole pipeline on the command line:
+To run through the whole pipeline on the command line:

 ```
 source pipelinefunc.sh